amyachin/MvvmCalculatorDemo/README.md

 # MvvmCalculatorDemo
-A sample calculator using Mvvm light framework
+A simple calculator bult using Mvvm light framework